phipgn/sloppy_test/README.md

 # Sloppy Test
 This is a take-home assignment from NAB.
 I made up an automation test project and named it "Sloppy Test".
+This is a projected based on Java/Selenium/TestNG/Cucumber/Maven.

 *I wrote 2 UI tests* (match with **U001** and **U002** test cases from documents\TestCases.xlsx).